tjdraper/tjdraper.com-v7/src/content/blog/2023/12/28/02-arrays-collections-and-types-in-php.md

 }
 ```

 This is the beauty of typed, custom collections.
-When you build it, you know the data, and you can locate the logic to deal with that data where it belongs, with the types.
+When you build it, you know the data, and you can locate the logic to deal with that data where it belongs; with the classes designed to deal with the data.
 You can put all kinds of methods on these custom collection classes as you need them.
 You might need to filter, or get the first item, or get the last item, etc. etc. The options are limitless.
 And it means you write these methods once on the collection, and you can use them anywhere, and they're safe to use because they're well typed and well-defined.

 As you can see, PHP's array/dictionary type is useful in implementations.
 And, as you can see, I typically use it most in collection classes.
 If you've never considered this before — as I hadn't many years ago when someone introduced me to the idea of not passing arrays around, but using collections — I hope this will inspire you.